NoroffFEU/development-platforms/NextJs-case-study.md

 - **Static-side Generation** - Allows the developer to generate static HTMl files for each page of the website at the build time, which means it helps a lot in improving the websites speed and performance.
 This is often used for blogs, e-commerce and news websites.

-- **Client-side Routing** - Next.js provides a client side routing, which does mean that users can navigate between pages without having to refresh the page.
+- **Client-side Routing** - Provides a client side routing, which does mean that users can navigate between pages without having to refresh the page.
 This provides a better user experience and help in load time.

 - **Automatic Code Splitting** - Automatically splits the code into a smaller chunk of code based on the pages and routes, which reduces the code needed to be loaded.
 This helps in improving the performance and speed of the web application.
 This is also known as dynamic imports.

-- **Built-in Support** - Next.js provides built-in support for TypeScript, Sass, and LESS.
+- **Built-in Support** - Provides built-in support for TypeScript, Sass, and LESS.
 This allows the developer to use these features without the need for external libraries.

 - **API Routes** - Provides a built-in support for creating serverless API routes.
   This lets the developer to build backend functions without worrying about server configuration and maintenance.